History BA Welcome Pack

 Welcome and Induction sessions

-To welcome you to History BA, we will be hosting a series of online welcome meetings, and a series of in-person activities during Welcome Week.
+To welcome you onto the BA History course and help you transition to university-level study, we will be hosting a series of online welcome meetings, and a series of in-person activities.

 Each online session will be 30 minutes, but tutors will remain available on the call afterwards in case of any questions and to help you.